WafflesRVeryNice/Time_Switch/README.md

 This code mod for Celeste teleport the player between 2 sets of rooms like in Tianfall 2's Effect and Cause where the player is teleported between 2 versions of the map

+This mod took approximately 20.5 hours to make (recorded 20:22:29) over the course of 5 almost consecutive days (took a one day break, after only 4.2 hours in, past me was lazy)

 ##Important